 Our results of operations and financial condition are affected by various factors, many of which are beyond our control, including, among other things, our net interest income, the market value of our assets and the supply of and demand for such assets.
 Recent events, such as those discussed below, can affect our business in ways that are difficult to predict and may produce results outside of typical operating variances.
 Our net interest income varies primarily as a result of changes in interest rates, borrowing costs and prepayment speeds, the behavior of which involves various risks and uncertainties.
 We currently invest primarily in Agency Securities, for which the principal and interest payments are guaranteed by a GSE or other government agency.
-We also invest in U.S. Treasury Securities and money market instruments.
+From time to time, we also invest in U.S. Treasury Securities and money market instruments subject to certain income tests we must satisfy for our qualification as a REIT.
 We expect our investments to be subject to risks arising from prepayments resulting from existing home sales, financings, delinquencies and foreclosures.
 We are exposed to changing mortgage spreads, which could result in declines in the fair value of our investments.
 Our asset selection, financing and hedging strategies are designed to work together to generate current net interest income while moderating our exposure to market volatility.